F major

+Changes needed for the melodic and harmonic versions of the scale are written in with accidentals as necessary.
+The F harmonic major and melodic major scales are:

 F major is the home key of the English horn, the basset horn, the horn in F, the trumpet in F and the bass Wagner tuba.
 Thus, music in F major for these transposing instruments is written in C major.
-Most of these sound a perfect fifth lower than written, with the exception of the trumpet in F which sounds a fourth higher.
-(The basset horn also often sounds an octave and a fifth lower.)
+These instruments sound a perfect fifth lower than written, with the exception of the trumpet in F which sounds a fourth higher.

+Scale degree chords

+The scale degree chords of F major are: